Gurik-M/HTN-CondensER/README.md

 ### 💻**The Technical**

-CondensER was built using Co-Here API and Assembly AI API
+CondensER was built using Cohere API and Assembly AI API

 Our model has a 70% efficiency in extracting text from medical information.